filecoin-project/specs/src/algorithms/crypto/randomness.md

 While all elements are not needed for every use of entropy (e.g. the inclusion of the round number is not necessary prior to genesis or outside of leader election, other entropy is only used sometimes, etc), we draw randomness as follows for the sake of uniformity/simplicity in the overall protocol.

-In all cases, a drand entry is used as the base of randomness (see {{<sref random_seed>}}).
+In all cases, a {{<sref drand>}} entry is used as the base of randomness.
 In order to make randomness seed creation uniform, the protocol derives all such seeds in the same way, using blake2b as a hash function to generate a 256-bit output as follows:

 In round `n`, for a given randomness lookback `l`, and serialized entropy `s`: